 • If you develop single monolithic application, a web service allows you to create a service-oriented architecture that makes specific services from the monolith available through different web services.
 This helps you manage and organize access to different aspects of the same monolithic application.

-• Since each micro service has its own connection to a corresponding database, microservices architectures can be using on system resources when all the microservices are constantly calling their databases.
+• Since each microservice has its own connection to a corresponding database, microservices architectures can be using on system resources when all the microservices are constantly calling their databases.
 A monolithic application is small so it will make fewer database connections and calls, which can save system resources.
-With web service connections, develop can get rid away of system slowdowns often if the operating system has limited resources.
+With web service connections, development can get rid away of system slowdowns often if the operating system has limited resources.

-Both Web services and Microservices break larger applications into smaller services which are easier to manage and maintain.
+Both Web services and Microservices break larger applications into smaller services that are easier to manage and maintain.
 Both have their own pros and cons.
-It is completely up to programmer which to choose based on project needs.
+It is completely up to the programmer to choose based on project needs.